 - Triple 8 Pad Sizing Chart

 Skate sizing can vary by brand or even by individual skate.
 When available, we recommend using the specific size chart for the particular skate you are looking to purchase to determine the right size for you.
 When you are looking at a skate on Roller Skate Nation, go to the "Size Help" tab to find the size chart for that particular skate.
 From there, compare the insole length to the length of your foot.
-Step by step instructions on how to measure your foot properly can be found below.
+Step-by-step instructions on how to measure your foot and know your proper roller skate size can be found below.

 Rule of Thumb: